Willycanarias/VR-Setup-Example-without-headsets-/README.md

 1. Download the .rar to get the Unity project.
 2. You need libraries.
-Donwload them from here and put them inside the project folder: https://drive.google.com/file/d/1UZ6i9WGq41hfZl1EEgrpAXCiJltGpRfC/view?usp=sharing
+Download them from here and put them inside the project folder: https://drive.google.com/file/d/1UZ6i9WGq41hfZl1EEgrpAXCiJltGpRfC/view?usp=sharing
 3. I am going to give some indications to use this simulation:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Starting the simulation: